Philadelphia Women's History Trail

 This trail includes monuments, historical markers, museums, and other historical and cultural sites that are primarily related to the history of women and gender.

-Located in downtown Philadelphia is the Frances Ellen Watkins Harper House which was where poet, fiction writer, journalist, and activist Frances EW Harper spent her later days before passing away here in February 22, 1911.
+This historic Philadelphia home is where poet, fiction writer, journalist, and activist Frances Ellen Watkins Harper spent her later years and the location where she passed away on February 22, 1911.
 Born in Baltimore in 1825, she was the only child of free African American parents.
-After growing up in harsh conditions, she embarked on a career as a traveling speaker on the abolitionist circuit.
-She helped slaves escape through the Underground Railroad and wrote frequently for anti-slavery newspapers, working with Frederick Douglass and other reformers earning her a reputation as the mother of African American journalism.
-The house has since been named a National Historic Landmark and is only open to public during certain times.
+After growing up in difficult conditions, she embarked on a career as a traveling speaker on the abolitionist circuit.
+Frances Ellen Watkins Harper also helped slaves escape through the Underground Railroad and wrote frequently for anti-slavery newspapers.
+As a journalist and activist, she worked with Frederick Douglass and other reformers, earning a reputation for her writing which led some to refer to her as the "mother" of African American journalism.
+The house has since been named a National Historic Landmark and is open to the public during special events.

 Prior to becoming Dolley Madison in 1794, Dolley Todd and her first husband, John Todd, lived at this house from 1791-1793.
 This 18th century, 3-story, Georgian home was built in 1775 by John Dilworth.
 John Todd died in 1793 and, soon after, Dolley married James Madison.
 She remained in Philadelphia until the Madisons retired, temporarily, to the family estate at Montpelier in Virginia in 1797.
 The house is now part of the larger Independence National Historical Park.
 It has been restored to how it looked while it was occupied by the Todds with period artifacts and furniture.
 It is occasionally open as a house museum that provides a window into the life of a solidly middle-class, Philadelphia family at the end of the 18th century.